T of C

 Mistakes corrected in the original Section 4 4

-The present lyrics are quoted in the Zuo Zhuan8 as part of a later story.
-Here King Ling of Chu (r.
-541-529),9 who has been aggressive towards his neighbors and neglectful of his proper duties, does not heed advice from his retainer, Zige.
-Zige then relates to King Ling the story of Moufu admonishing King Mu, quoting the poem Qizhao Shi.
+The present lyrics are quoted from the Zuo Zhuan,8 where they are part of a story.
+In this story the King Ling of Chu (r.
+541-529),9 who has been aggressive towards his neighbors and neglectful of his proper duties, has not heeded advice from his retainer, Zige.
+So Zige then relates to King Ling the story of Moufu admonishing King Mu, quoting the poem Qizhao Shi.
 Although King Ling then tries to follow this advice, he is unable to do so.
 As a result he loses his throne.

-The original admonition by Moufu, as told in the Annals of History,10 is quite lengthy.
+The original admonition by Moufu, as told in Annal 4 of the Annals of History,10 is quite lengthy.
 King Mu was about to attack a tribal group some distance from home.
-Moufu, quoting not the Qizhao Shi but some lines (later) included in the Book of Poetry,11 says that although a king might attack a near neighbor who offends him, he should be much more careful about venturing so far afield as this.
+Moufu then spoke against this.
+In doing so he quotes not the Qizhao Shi but some lines that (assuming the account is accurate) later came to be included in the Book of Poetry.11 He goes on to say that although a king might attack a near neighbor who offends him, he should be much more careful about venturing so far afield as this.

-The result of King Mu not taking the advice is related in Annal 5 of the Annals of History.12 Here it says that King Mu, who had become very fond of a certain Zao Fu because of his skill as a good driver, took a chariot with eight (or four) horses and went on an extended tour of the West, with no thought of returning home.
-King Yan of Xu13 took advantage of this to revolt, and so King Mu had to rush home to quell the rebellion.
+The result of King Mu not taking this good counsel is related in Annal 5 of the Annals of History.12 Here it says that King Mu, who had become very fond of a certain Zao Fu because of his skill as a good driver, took a chariot with eight (or four) horses and went on an extended tour of the West, with no thought of returning home.
+King Yan of Xu13 took advantage of this to revolt, and so the charioteer had to rush King Mu home to quell the rebellion.

 The legalist philosophical text Han Feizi reports that King Yan of Xu was a virtuous ruler but he lost his kingdom.
 This is presented as evidence that kings must be strong as well as virtuous.15

-There seem to be an unusually large number of mistakes in the tablature.
-Perhaps the last sentence of the original preface suggests that Wang Zhi had noticed the mistakes on an old manuscript, but didn't think he knew the melody well enough to correct it himself.16
+There seem to be an unusually large number of mistakes in the tablature; those from Section 4, which can be seen at right, are discusses in detail below.
+Perhaps the last sentence of the original afterword (below) suggests that Wang Zhi had noticed the mistakes on an old manuscript, but didn't think he knew the melody well enough to correct it himself.16

 My reconstruction is incomplete, and there are no available recordings.